-Some birds, such as tufted titmice and chickadees, are finicky eaters, whereas birds such as mourning doves and white-throated sparrows will eat about any type of seed.
-The common cereal grains such as milo (or grain sorghum), wheat and oats all rate significantly below black, oil-type sunflower seed and white millet in attracting birds.
-Generally, packages of mix wrapped in clear plastic are put together to attract people more than birds.
-Rather than buying mixes, you may want to spend your money more effectively by buying only black, oil-type sunflower seed — not a mixture of sunflower seed — and white millet separately in bulk.
+Some birds, such as tufted titmice and chickadees, are finicky eaters, whereas mourning doves and white-throated sparrows will eat about any type of seed.
+Black, oil-type sunflower seed and white millet rate best for attracting birds.
+Rather than buying mixes, you may want to spend your money more effectively by buying only black, oil-type sunflower seed — not a mixture of sunflower seed — and white millet separately.

-In order to ensure a quality bird-feeding experience, you need to recognize that there are differences in feeding habits among birds.
-Songbirds, such as the dark-eyed junco, white-crowned sparrow and Harris sparrow, prefer to feed directly on the ground.
+Different birds have different feeding habits.
+Songbirds, such as the dark-eyed junco, white-crowned sparrow, and Harris sparrow, prefer to feed directly on the ground.
 Cardinals and blue jays will feed either on the ground or on a platform.
 Goldfinch and chickadees also will visit small, plastic feeders that are fixed to the outside of a window by a suction cup.
 Remember to locate your feeding station outside a room where you may relax and enjoy the visitors.

 Many people enjoy feeding songbirds year-round.
 In fact, the most crucial time in the life of many birds may be in the early spring when naturally occurring seeds are more scarce.
 In the spring and summer, many young birds follow their parents to the feeder.
 It is fascinating to watch the parents show their young how to crack open the seeds.

-People often say that if feeding is started it should be continued.
-This rigid schedule may be impossible to maintain.
-No research indicates that during normal weather, birds will starve if feeding is stopped for a time.
+You may have heard that it's important to continue feeding once you start it.
+However, no research indicates that, during normal weather, birds will starve if feeding is stopped for a time.
 Birds often visit many feeding stations in a neighborhood.
-You will be amazed at how fast the word gets out among birds that a new feeding station is available.
+You will be amazed at how fast birds discover new feeding stations.
 Their natural curiosity and mobility ensure their success at making the rounds.

 Landscaping and Other Tips

-To increase the popularity of your feeding station, furnish water —preferably year-round.
+To increase the popularity of your feeding station, furnish water — especially during drought or when the temperature stays below freezing for several days.
 The Carolina wren and the bluebird, Missouri's state bird, may be enticed to feeding stations during the winter if water is available.
 During prolonged periods of ice or snow cover, provide grit (coarse sand or ground shells) along with the seed.
 Birds lack teeth, and need grit in their gizzards to grind up seeds.

-By selecting the right seed for your bird-feeding station and by landscaping with plants that furnish cover and additional food, you can join the 62 million Americans who invite these colorful and fascinating creatures into their yards.
+By selecting the right seed for your bird-feeding station and by landscaping with plants that furnish cover and additional food, you can enjoy watching birds from your windows, porch, or deck all year long.